 hCG preparations are currently standardized in relation to the Third International Reference Preparation.
 Other standard preparations are not equivalent.
 A preparation often referred to in earlier literature is the Second International Standard.
 The Third International Reference Preparation is roughly equal to 1.7 times the Second International Standard.
 To avoid confusion when interpreting the literature, pay attention to the standard used.
 In this chapter, hCG and β-hCG concentrations refer to the Third International Reference Preparation unless otherwise noted.

 Very early in either an intrauterine pregnancy (IUP) or an ectopic pregnancy, detectable amounts of β-hCG are released into the serum and filtered into the urine.
 The concentration of β-hCG is fairly closely correlated in the urine and serum, with urinary concentration also depending on urine specific gravity.
 Qualitative urine and serum tests for pregnancy usually use the enzyme-linked immunosorbent assay methodology.
 In the laboratory setting, enzyme-linked immunosorbent assay tests can detect β-hCG at concentrations <1 mIU/mL.

 Qualitative tests in clinical use are typically reported as “positive” when the β-hCG concentration is ≥20 mIU/mL in urine and ≥10 mIU/mL in serum.
-A positive qualitative test therefore implies that β-hCG is present in at least ...
+A positive qualitative test therefore implies that β-hCG is present ...